gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-planar-projection-mapping.md

 +    textureWorldMatrix, m4.inverse(textureProjectionMatrix));
 ```

-and with that we get
+And with that we get

 {{{example url="../webgl-planar-projection-with-projection-matrix-0-to-1.html"}}}